Slip and falls can be serious

 - Tripping because lighting did not show the ground was uneven

 In true slip-and-fall cases, the owner of the property could have prevented injury by taking reasonable precautions: putting up warning signs by the spill, providing security cameras in the parking ramp, replacing a light bulb, shoveling the snow from the walk, etc.

 Schedule your free consultation with our skilled slip-and-fall attorneys

 The law says that we are responsible for the property we own and that we must make our premises reasonably safe, removing or repairing obvious hazards.
 When owners fail to meet this standard, they are liable for the medical bills you incur, plus time lost from work and other damages.

 When you have a serious injury, seek out legal counsel that is part of the community, that will give your case the attention it deserves.
-Call The Law Offices of Stephen C. Brown & Associates in Rochester, New Hampshire, at 603-332-3535 or email us using this online form.
+Call The Law Offices of Stephen C. Brown & Associates in Rochester, New Hampshire, or email us using the online form.